Skip to main content

 #

-When you’re young, you’re not just learning shots — you’re learning how the game feels.
-You’re learning pacing, rhythm, when things speed up, and when they slow down.
-Deception naturally teaches all of that, even if the player doesn’t consciously realize it at first.
+When you are learning the game, you’re not just practicing shots — you are learning how the game feels, the pacing, the rhythm, and how speed changes during rallies.
+Deception naturally teaches all of that, even if you don’t notice it at first.

-Without exposure to deception early on, many players grow up playing at one single pace, the pace they repeat in drills and training.
-They learn to hit clean shots, but everything happens on the same rhythm!
-Over time, this can create a very robotic playing style, where matches feel like extended drills rather than dynamic exchanges (yikes, not good)
+Without early exposure to deception, many players grow up playing at a single pace, repeating the same drills.
+They learn clean shots, but everything happens on the same rhythm.
+Over time, this can create a robotic playing style, where matches feel like extended drills instead of dynamic exchanges.

 An Analogy: Running With a Broken Beat